xtchou/DocumentationForPython/README.md

 #Documents for the course of Python

-This repository is specifically created for the course of Python.
+This repository is specifically created for the course of Python.</br>
-All the reports committed will be uploaded here.
+All the reports committed will be uploaded here.</br>
-The format of the name is:
+The format of the name is:</br>
 studentId_ studentName_assignmentNumber